 Temperature sensors either follow a known standard response within a given tolerance, or they must be calibrated against known standards.
 Lake Shore provides different levels of sensor calibration [...]

-Finding a good place to mount a sensor in some locations, like an already crowded cryostat, is never easy.
-In general, a setup where the entire load and sample is at the same temperature is the goal. [...]
+Finding a good place to mount cryogenic sensors in some locations, like an already crowded cryostat, is never easy.
+In general, a setup where the entire load and sample is at the same temperature is [...]

 At various stages of the manufacturing process, an engineer or technician may be required to check to see if assemblies containing magnets meet certain specs.
 This could range from incoming [...]